-- Form a new Stormwater Management Plan addressing topics such as lake and watershed protection, municipal drainage enhancements, and flood resiliency. - Improve zoning or other municipal policies to manage runoff during small rain events or deluges, protect water quality, and achieve specific objectives in Stormwater Management Plan. - Consider water and/or sanitary sewer service extensions and upgrades that help protect the natural environment. - Advance planning and implementation for capital improvements in the Stormwater Management Plan and aligned regional studies.
+- Form a new Stormwater Management Plan addressing topics such as lake and watershed protection, municipal drainage enhancements, and flood resiliency. - Improve zoning or other municipal policies to manage runoff during small rain events or deluges, protect water quality, and achieve specific objectives in the Stormwater Management Plan. - Consider water and/or sanitary sewer service extensions and upgrades that help protect the natural environment (would likely require APA Major Public Utility Approval outside of a defined Hamlet). - Advance planning and implementation for capital improvements in the Stormwater Management Plan and aligned regional studies.

-- Regularly invest in road and drainage network to bolster facilities resilience and enhance flows management and treatment. - Strive for effective road maintenance while signficantly reducing salt useage.
+- Regularly invest in road and drainage network to bolster facilities resilience and enhance flows management and treatment. - Strive for effective road maintenance while signficantly reducing salt usage.